Innovation that puts customers first

 Maximizing performance and productivity

-By that, Knostman means the initial applications T-Mobile migrated to Tanzu Application Service quickly began enjoying its benefits, among them the ability to automatically scale up and down as user traffic ebbs and flows.
-Tanzu Application Service also ensures applications stay online even during periods of high or volatile traffic thanks to redundancy and resiliency across four layers of the stack.
-If any layer of the stack does experience a failure, automatic failover ensures Tanzu Application Service recovers to keep serving traffic.
+By that, Knostman means the initial applications T-Mobile migrated to Tanzu Platform quickly began enjoying its benefits, among them the ability to automatically scale up and down as user traffic ebbs and flows.
+Tanzu Platform also ensures applications stay online even during periods of high or volatile traffic thanks to redundancy and resiliency across four layers of the stack.
+If any layer of the stack does experience a failure, automatic failover ensures Tanzu Platform recovers to keep serving traffic.

-With the successful deployment under its belt, T-Mobile soon began moving more and more applications to Tanzu Application Service over the course of 2016 and 2017.
-In addition to improving the reliability and stability of its software, Tanzu Application Service also allowed T-Mobile developers to start chipping away at their lengthy, cumbersome software delivery process and start to apply a microservices architecture to its otherwise monolithic applications, according to Aye.
+With the successful deployment under its belt, T-Mobile soon began moving more and more applications to Tanzu Platform over the course of 2016 and 2017.
+In addition to improving the reliability and stability of its software, Tanzu Platform also allowed T-Mobile developers to start chipping away at their lengthy, cumbersome software delivery process and start to apply a microservices architecture to its otherwise monolithic applications, according to Aye.

 “There's a large Java monolith that had about a thousand functions or so wrapped into it and each one of those things had a different level of complexity and a different amount of traffic that went to it,” Aye said.
 “By taking those types of applications and splitting out these monoliths into microservices, we're able to independently scale or modify these services without having to exhaustively test the entire farm of functions inside this app.”